 With the insights you’ve gained from the first semester reflection, turn to goal-setting.
 Start with the big goals like getting an A in math, and work backwards to concrete mini-goals such as studying for ten minutes every day.
 What will your child (and you in some instances) need to do on a daily, weekly, monthly basis to achieve the end goals?

 We’ve learned over the years that the more realistic you are, the better – even if that means starting with baby steps.
+That’s especially true right now!
 Also, remember that you’re working toward ownership and independence, so be clear with each other about what’s non-negotiable (completing homework) and what’s negotiable (such as which room it’s completed in).

 Once you’ve hammered out these measurable steps, figure out a way to track them.
-We’re big on checklists because they’re clear and easy to use, and also because, for a child, being accountable to a checklist they helped create is much less emotionally charged than being accountable to a parent telling them what to do.
-Keep two copies of the checklist so that your child can keep one in their binder, and you can keep one where you can all see it on a daily basis.
+We’re big on checklists because they’re clear and easy to use.
+Also, for many kids, being accountable to a checklist they helped create is much less emotionally charged than being accountable to a parent telling them what to do.

 Depending on the mini-goals or steps you come up with, you may choose to start with just a few and then build from there.
 Think about what’s manageable, and go for what may be a little stretch but not beyond their capabilities.
 As we’re fond of saying, meet them where they are, not where you wish they were.
 Tracking in this way is motivational, and it also helps build routines, which leads to good habits.